lakka-switch/documentation/installation.md

 * A way to run the exploit :
     * A PC on Windows or Linux
     * A Mac
-    * An Android phone
+    * An Android device with USB OTG

 ## Step 1 : preparing the SD card

 ### The easy way (recommended, formats your SD card)

-1. Download the latest image from [here](https://natinusala.cheats-inc.org/natinusala/lakka-switch/archives/images/) (use your brain to grab the latest)
+1. Download the latest compressed image from [here](https://natinusala.cheats-inc.org/natinusala/lakka-switch/archives/images/) (use your brain to grab the latest)
 2. Extract the image using the archiver of your choice (7-Zip wink wink)
 3. Burn the image to the SD card (**everything will be erased**)
     * Either by using [Etcher](https://etcher.io/)